jarrad411/spill3r/README.md

 # Spill3r

-**Spill3r** is a fast, pluggable Python tool for scanning S3 buckets for public misconfigurations.
+**Spill3r** is a fast, Python tool for scanning S3 buckets for public misconfigurations.
 It is intended for **educational, auditing, and internal assessment** purposes only.

 > 🛑 **Disclaimer**: This tool is provided for lawful security testing, red teaming, and educational purposes.
 The authors of this tool are not responsible for any misuse.
 Ensure you have **explicit permission** before scanning any infrastructure or cloud assets you do not own.